holhar/java-dev-kb/training/src/main/java/de/holhar/java_dev_kb/training/concurrency/ch07_cancellation_and_shutdown/README.md

 ### Cancellation via Future

-When `Future.get` throws an `InterruptedException` or a `TimeoutException` and you know that the result is no longer needed by the program, cancel the task with `Future.cancel`.
+When `Future.get` throws `InterruptedException` or `TimeoutException` and you know that the result is no longer needed by the program, cancel the task with `Future.cancel`.

 ----